-The head judge should be confirmed by December 10, and their information should be submitted to ASCE using the Student Symposium Head Judge and Safety Officer Information Form.
-The link will be provided by ASCE.
+The head judge should be confirmed in the fall, and their information should be submitted to ASCE using their official form for the symposium.
+The link and further instructions will be provided by ASCE.

-If you encounter difficulty recruiting a head judge, reach out to AISC for assistance at universityprograms@aisc.org.
+It is best if the head judge has previous experience with judging the competition.
+If you encounter difficulty recruiting an experienced head judge, reach out to AISC for assistance at universityprograms@aisc.org.